Long Beach Reserve

 Rotunda BBQ area

 The undercover barbecue pavilion next to the play area can be booked.
-Bookings for this site can be made for a minimum two hour booking period and up to 12 months in advance.
+Bookings for this site can be made for a minimum two hour booking period. *Bookings are currently available until to 28 February 2025.
 The booking does not include the nearby grassed area.
 Please also note that alcohol is not permitted in the fenced area.

 Booking enquiries can be made using our online form, by phoning 03 6238 2711, or in person at the Hobart Council Centre, 16 Elizabeth Street, Hobart (corner of Davey and Elizabeth Streets).